AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2024-07-28-character-encoding/index.md

 ### UCS-2 and UCS-4

 ISO 10646 defined two character encoding algorithms—UCS-2 and UCS-4—that aimed to solve this problem.
-These encodings increased the minimum number of bytes required to encode all characters in UCS/Unicode from.
+These encodings increased the minimum number of bytes required to encode all characters in UCS/Unicode.
 So instead of using just one byte for ASCII and adding more bytes as needed for everything else, UCS-2 forced _all_ characters to be encoded with two bytes (16 bits), while UCS-4 required four bytes (32 bits).
 By analogy, this is sort of like raising the minimum wage: It sets a new baseline standard for everyone, across the board.

 But there was a glaring flaw with this approach: Every single character had to be encoded with 16 or 32 bits for uniformity, which would've needlessly wasted memory.
 For example, if we had used UCS-4 to encode ASCII characters—which comprised the majority of text at the time—we would've needed three extra bytes, all zeroed out.